Overview of Smallbore Target Shooting Organisation & Competitions

 Here’s a description of all (or at least most of) the competitions available to shooters in this area, split by the organisations that run them:

 Shoulder-to-Shoulder league: Teams of four, twenty shots per match.
-Approx 10-12 matches per season from October to March, shooting matches both home and away.
+Anything from 8 to 12 matches per season from October to March, shooting matches both home and away.
 There are either one or two divisions, with the number of teams varying from year to year.
 In 2016-17 there weren’t enough teams to run two divisions so a concurrent handicap competition was introduced to give the lower-average teams something to shoot for.

 Team Postal league: Divisions of six teams of four, ten shots per round per team member over ten fortnightly rounds.
 Runs from October to March.
-There are generally five or six divisions.
+There are usually five or six divisions.

 Individual league: Three monthly rounds with a total of ten cards (three, three then four per month).
 The entry is split into divisions of six and there are generally about 10-12 divisions.
 Runs from January to March.